 More disoriented than I was at the beginning of the tour (blame it on the grappa!)
 I was grateful for the help when Mosè gave us directions back to our starting point, the Hunchback of Rialto.
 Then with an arrivederci and a smile, we parted ways.

-Looking for the perfect place to stay to explore Rialto?
+Looking for the best places to stay on the Grand Canal, or better yet, the perfect place to stay to explore Rialto?
 The Ca’Sagredo Hotel is located just across the street from the Rialto Market and has an interior that perfectly compliments its exquisite location.
 From its views overlooking the Grand Canal to the beautiful open-air restaurant serving up traditional Venetian cuisine, a stay at the Ca’Sagredo will top your trip to Venice off nicely.